clvrmktg/clvr/content/portfolio/clear-choice-glass/index.md

 ---

 ## Our Approach
-Clever Marketing, Ltd. took Clear Choice Glass’s **existing brand assets** and transformed them into a complete digital presence.
+Clever Marketing, Ltd. took Clear Choice Glass's **existing brand assets** and transformed them into a complete digital presence.

 ### 1. Brand Translation to Web
 We started by analyzing their logo, business cards, and flyers to extract colors, typography, and visual patterns.
 This ensured the new site stayed consistent with their offline identity while elevating it for the web.